UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 Alternatively, you can request a new UKCloud Master Services Agreement (MSA v11.0 or later), which contains the flow-down of the HSCN Connection Agreement terms.
 If you sign and submit this, you're automatically signing up to the terms of the Connection Agreement and do not need to sign a separate Connection Agreement with NHS Digital.
 If you'd like to sign the MSA, contact your Account Manager.

-UKCloud will validate that you've signed up to the terms of the HSCN Connection Agreement before connecting you to HSCN.
+UKCloud will validate that you've signed up to the terms of the HSCN Connection Agreement before connecting your UKCloud environments to HSCN.

 ### Why isn't my Connection Agreement showing up in the HSCN Connection Agreement Portal?